 Prepare to Become a Blue Hen

 In addition to everything you need to do regarding admission and immigration, there are many practical things to think about when preparing to move to the U.S., which are described below.
+Join us for our Before You Arrive webinar series before your first semester begins.
 We've also developed this quick reference guide Getting Ready to Arrive in the U.S.

 Find more information to help you prepare for your new life, about housing, shopping, transportation, healthcare and more, on the Life in the U.S. & at UD webpage.